lacjnhi/bogo-search/README.md

 ## Bogo Search
-A Chrome Extension to create rooms on Leetcode to compete solving programming questions with friends
+A Chrome Extension to create rooms on Leetcode to compete solving programming questions with friends.

 Check out https://github.com/sunnyguan/leetcode-rooms-chrome-extension for more info!